smartsheet-platform/smartsheet-python-sdk/README.md

 ## Contributing
 If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.

+## Version Numbers
+Starting from the v2.68.0 release, Smartsheet SDKs will use a new versioning strategy.
+Since all users are on the Smartsheet API 2.0, the SDK version numbers will start with 2.
+The 2nd number will be an internal reference number.
+The 3rd number is for incremental changes.

+For example, v2.68.0 means that you are using our 2.0 version of the API, the API is synced internally to a tag of 68, and then if there are numbers after the last decimal, that will indicate a minor change.

 ## Support
 If you have any questions or issues with this SDK please post on StackOverflow using the tag ["smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.